Zoom Communications: Privacy and security issues

 In May 2020, the Federal Trade Commission (FTC) announced that it was looking into Zoom's privacy practices.
 The FTC alleged that since at least 2016, "Zoom maintained the cryptographic keys that could allow Zoom to access the content of its customers' meetings, and secured its Zoom Meetings, in part, with a lower level of encryption than promised."
 On November 9, 2020, a settlement was reached, requiring the company to implement additional security measures.

 In December 2020, Zoom announced that it was under investigation by the U.S. Securities and Exchange Commission (SEC) and the United States Attorney for the Northern District of California and that it had received a subpoena in June 2020 from the United States Attorney for the Eastern District of New York requesting information on the company's interactions with foreign governments and political parties.
 Both federal prosecutors also sought information and documentation about security and privacy matters regarding Zoom's practices.

 On December 19, 2020, a former Zoom executive was charged by the U.S. Department of Justice with conspiracy to commit interstate harassment and unlawful conspiracy to transfer a means of identification.
 The charges are related to the alleged disruptions to video meetings commemorating the 1989 Tiananmen Square protests and massacre.
 Federal prosecutors in Brooklyn, New York, said that Xinjiang "Julien" Jin, then 39, was a San Jose, California–based company's main liaison with intelligence and law enforcement agencies of China.
 Zoom later acknowledged it was the company in question.
 It said in a statement that it had terminated Jin's employment for violating company policies and was cooperating with the prosecutors.
 Jin is not in custody because he is based in China.

 In February 2021, Zoom announced a new feature called Kiosk Mode, which will allow people visiting offices to check in with a receptionist virtually on a kiosk, without any physical contact.

-In March 2021, Zoom announced that from August 23, 2021, Zoom will stop selling new and upgraded products directly to customers in mainland China.

-In 2021, Zoom agreed to pay $85 million to settle a class action lawsuit over the company's alleged sharing of data with Facebook, Linkedin, and Google.
+A month later, Zoom announced that from August 23, 2021, Zoom would stop selling new and upgraded products directly to customers in mainland China.
+Zoom agreed to pay $85 million to settle a class action lawsuit over the company's alleged sharing of data with Facebook, Linkedin, and Google that year.